8 Amazing Ferris Wheels from Around the World

 Dubai spent years constructing the world's largest observation wheel.
 It's nearly twice as tall as the London Eye; fits 1400 passengers; and even includes a private bar.
 The observation wheel was scheduled to open in 2020, but its big debut has been pushed back due to the COVID-19 pandemic.

 7. BIG O // TOKYO, JAPAN

 For a slightly different superlative, there's Tokyo's Big O. Located in the middle of the bustling, ultramodern capital, is the first and largest center-less Ferris wheel.
 To emphasize the strikingly empty middle, the Dome City Complex attraction has a roller coaster rushing through it at 81 mph.

 8. TIANJIN EYE // TIANJIN, CHINA

-Completed in 2008, this observation wheel is noteworthy for its unique placement: Directly above a river and straddling a commuter bridge.
-Its highest point is 400 feet above the river Hai, with cars on the Yongle Bridge rushing by underneath riders in one of 50 passenger compartments.
+Completed in 2008, this observation wheel is noteworthy for its unique placement: It's directly above a river and straddling a commuter bridge.
+Its highest point is 400 feet above the river Hai with cars on the Yongle Bridge rushing by underneath riders in one of 50 passenger compartments.